 The ICC first compiled a list of Incoterms way back in 1936.
 The 100-year-old organisation has been updating it over the decades to make sure they remain relevant with changes in trade practices.
 Over the past few decades, there has been a revision of Incoterms coinciding with the first year of each decade: 1990, 2000, 2010.
-The latest version (Incoterms 2020) is expected to be in effect until December 2029.
+The latest version (Incoterms 2020) is in favor of the buyer and seller & is is expected to be in effect until December 2029.

-Incoterms are used by buyers and sellers to define their respective roles in the ownership, risk, and responsibilities throughout the process of the sale of goods, including their shipping.
+The incoterms are used by buyers and sellers to define their respective roles in the ownership, risk, and responsibilities in an international trade transaction process, including their shipping.
 These rules are also accepted by governments, international organisations, and legal authorities across the world, which makes it easier to implement the same in case of any dispute or settlement.

-The importance of Incoterms in international trade and exports cannot be overemphasised.
+The role of incoterms in international procurement and trade cannot be overemphasised.
 It is like a universal business language that is understood and accepted by everyone around the world.
 It reduces inconsistencies in language by standardising specific terms.
 It enables parties to use the international supply chain and reduces the chances of unfair trade practices by bringing more clarity to export transactions.

 Incoterms 2020, the latest version, is available in print as well as the digital format in ICC’s new e-commerce platform.
 It will become applicable from 1st January 2020 and will apply to all contracts entered into after that date, unless the contract says anything to the contrary.

-As expected, there are some changes to the Incoterms.
+As expected, there are some additional benefits for those involved in international business in incoterms 2020.
 These become obvious when we compare the 2010 version with the latest one:

 DAT ( Delivered at Terminal) has been changed to DPU (Delivery at Place Unloaded), removing the terminal reference and making it more general.